Will Rogers: Politics

-Rogers was a Democrat but has historically been known as apolitical.
+Rogers was a lifelong Democrat but has historically been known as apolitical.
 He was friends with every president starting with Theodore Roosevelt, and he notably supported Republican Calvin Coolidge over John W. Davis in 1924.
-During the Republican Convention of 1928, while criticizing the party platform, Rogers welcomed the nomination of Kaw citizen Charles Curtis as vice president, although he felt the leadership had deliberately kept him from the presidency: "The Republican Party owed him something, but I didn’t think they would be so low down as to pay him that way."
-Four years later, when the Republican leadership attempted to remove the more conservative Curtis from the Hoover ticket, Rogers defended him, and took credit with keeping him on the ticket: "I saved my 'Injun' Charley Curtis for vice presidency.
-The rascals was just ready to stab him when we caught ‘em."
+During the Republican Convention of 1928, while criticizing the party platform, Rogers welcomed the nomination of Kaw citizen Charles Curtis as vice president, although he felt the leadership had deliberately kept him from the presidency: "The Republican Party owed him something, but I didn't think they would be so low down as to pay him that way."
+Four years later, when the Republican leadership attempted to remove the more conservative Curtis from the Hoover ticket, Rogers defended him, and took credit for keeping him on the ticket: "I saved my 'Injun' Charley Curtis for vice presidency.
+The rascals was just ready to stab him when we caught 'em."

-In 1932 Rogers supported Democrat Franklin D. Roosevelt, who was his favorite president and politician.
+In 1932, Rogers supported Democrat Franklin D. Roosevelt, who was his favorite president and politician.
 Although he supported Roosevelt's New Deal, he could just as easily joke about it: "Lord, the money we do spend on Government and it's not one bit better than the government we got for one-third the money twenty years ago."

 Rogers served as a goodwill ambassador to Mexico, and had a brief stint as mayor of Beverly Hills, a largely ceremonial position that allowed Rogers to joke about do-nothing politicians such as himself.
-During the depths of the Great Depression, angered by Washington's inability to feed the people, he embarked on a cross country fundraising tour for the Red Cross.
+During the depths of the Great Depression, angered by Washington's inability to feed the people, he embarked on a cross-country fundraising tour for the Red Cross.

 1928 presidential campaign

-Rogers thought all campaigning was bunk.
+Rogers thought all campaigning was "bunk."
 To prove the point, he mounted a mock campaign in 1928 for the presidency.
-His only vehicle was the pages of Life, a weekly humor magazine.
-The campaign was in large part an effort to boost circulation for the struggling magazine.
+His only vehicle was Life, which was then a weekly humor magazine.
+The campaign was in large part an effort to boost circulation for the struggling periodical.
 Rogers ran as the "bunkless candidate" of the Anti-Bunk Party.
 His campaign promise was that, if elected, he would resign.
-Every week, from Memorial Day through Election Day, Rogers caricatured the farcical humors of grave campaign politics.
-On election day he declared victory and resigned (he did not actually receive any state electoral votes).
+Every week, from Memorial Day through Election Day, Rogers caricatured campaign politics.
+On Election Day he declared victory and resigned (he did not actually receive any state electoral votes).